-The night-time modelled noise level (Lnight) for the scheme extents ranges between 65 and 70 decibels, dropping to between 55 and 60 decibels at the nearest Noise Sensitive Receptor (NSR) (residential property) (Scotland's Noise Scotland's Environment).
+The night-time modelled noise level (Lnight) within the scheme extents ranges between 70 and 75 decibels, with noise levels dropping to between 60 and 65 decibels at the nearest NSR (residential) (Scotland's Noise Scotland's Environment).

 Baseline noise levels are mainly influenced by vehicles travelling along the motorway.
-Communication with the Design Engineer confirmed that the road surface is in a poor condition, with a series of defects, which have the potential to elevate ambient noise levels.
-Secondary sources are likely derived from vehicles travelling along the nearby A92 and local roads, and day-to-day agricultural land management activities and urban activities within Dunfermline.
+Communication with the Design Engineer confirmed that the road surface within the scheme extents is in a poor condition, with a series of defects, which have the potential to elevate ambient noise levels.
+Secondary sources are likely derived from day-to-day agricultural land management and urban activities.
+The Glasgow to Edinburgh railway line (with associated land) also forms a corridor approx. 50 m south of the scheme extents.
+Occasional train movement will therefore also have an impact; however, it is likely that train movements will be infrequent.